 The article is inspired by our usual TV remote concept and has been applied for controlling other house hold electrical appliances remotely.
 The circuit facilitates and helps the user to do the operations without moving an inch from his resting place.

 The whole circuit of the proposed IR remote control may be understood by studying the following points:

-Referring to the figure, we see that the entire layout consists of just a couple of stages viz: the IR sensor stage and the fkip flop stage.
+Referring to the figure, we see that the entire layout consists of just a couple of stages viz: the IR sensor stage and the flip flop stage.

-Thanks to the highly versatile, miniature IR sensor unit which forms the heart of the circuit and directly coverts the received IR waves from the tranamitter unit into the relevant logic pulses for feeding the fllip flop stage.
+Thanks to the highly versatile, miniature IR sensor TSOP1738 which forms the heart of the circuit and directly coverts the received IR waves from the transmitter unit into the relevant logic pulses for feeding the fllip flop stage.

 The sensor is specified for operating at 5 volts regulated voltage which makes the inclusion of the 7805 IC stage important.
 The 5 voltage supply also becomes useful for the flip flop IC 4017 and is appropriately supplied to the relevant stage.

 When a IR signal becomes incident over the sensor lens, the inbuilt feature of the unit activates, triggering a sudden drop in its output voltage.

 The PNP transistor T1 responds to the negative trigger pulse from the sensor and quickly pulls the positive potential at its emitter to the collector across the resistor R2.

 The potential developed across R2 provides a positive logic high to the IC 4017 input pin #14.
 The IC instantly flips its output and changes it’s polarity.